openbmc/openbmc/upstream-layers/yocto-docs/documentation/transitioning-to-a-custom-environment.rst

 .. note::

-   So you've finished the :doc:`/brief-yoctoprojectqs/index` and glanced over the document :doc:`/what-i-wish-id-known`, the latter contains important information learned from other users.
+   So you've finished the :doc:`/brief-yoctoprojectqs/index` and glanced over the document :doc:`/what-i-wish-id-known`, the latter containing important information learned from other users.
 You're well prepared.
-But now, as you are starting your own project, it isn't exactly straightforward what to do.
-And, the documentation is daunting.
+But now, as you are starting your own project, it isn't exactly straightforward what to do, and the documentation is daunting.
 We've put together a few hints to get you started.

 #. **Make a list of the processor, target board, technologies, and capabilities